TacHawkes/de.packageforge.wcf.data.message.marking/README.md

-Mark Team Members 1.0
+Message Marking 1.0
 ===============================

-This package appends the wcf and the wcf profile package with functionality for marking team messages.
+This package appends the wcf and the wcf profile package with functionality for marking messages.
 It is a package only.
 It does nothing with an additional plugin which uses the functionality provided by this package.